justyns/phpSysWatch/README.md

 	+ $mysql['pass'] should be updated to the mysql root password, or another user created for this script with the necessary permissions
 2. Copy/move watch.php pretty much anywhere
 3. chmod +x watch.php
-4. Run it:  ./watch.php
+4. Run it to create the database:  ./watch.php
+5. Open watch.sh and add the full path to watch.php.
+Add watch.sh to crontab: ```*/5     *       *       *       *       /path/to/watch.sh &```
-5. Open watchview.php and change $dbfile to match watch.php's $dbfile
+6. Open watchview.php and change $dbfile to match watch.php's $dbfile
-6. Copy/move watchview.php to a web-accessible directory
+7. Copy/move watchview.php to a web-accessible directory
-7. (Optional) configure .htaccess to restrict access to watchview.php by IP
+8. (Optional) configure .htaccess to restrict access to watchview.php by IP
-8. Enable Apache server-status with something like this in the conf:
+9. Enable Apache server-status with something like this in the conf:

 ```
 ExtendedStatus On